Advancing Basic and Translational Research

-The goals of the Rare Action Network™ are to:
+The goals of RAN are to:

 Learn more about the Rare Action Network.

-While e cost sharing reform efforts are underway at the federal level, there are also many state-based efforts to tackle high cost-sharing for specialty and orphan medications.
+While cost sharing reform efforts are underway at the federal level, there are also many state-based efforts to tackle high cost-sharing for specialty and orphan medications.

 Several states have passed legislation mandating a cap on out-of-pocket costs for specialty medications.
-These caps range from $100 to $200 per month per specialty medication.
+These caps range from $100 to $250 per month per specialty medication.
 Several states are considering similar or identical legislation to that already passed in other states.
-NORD supports these initiatives, and has joined several state-based coalitions to support of these bills.
+NORD supports these initiatives, and has joined several state-based coalitions to support these bills.

-Other avenues of state-based cost sharing reform, include rulings from Departments of Insurance that would disallow egregious cost-sharing for certain target medications.
+Other avenues of state-based cost sharing reform include rulings from Departments of Insurance that would disallow egregious cost-sharing for certain target medications.